 Hildegard has long been recognized as a meaningful religious and historical figure.
 But it wasn’t until 2012 that her contributions to spirituality and medicine resulted in her canonization as a Saint and doctor of the Church.

-Through our exploration of Hildegard’s life and accomplishments we’ve discovered and documented many remarkable things we didn’t know about Hidlegard.
+Through our exploration of Hildegard von Bingen’s life and accomplishments we’ve discovered and documented many remarkable things we didn’t know about Hildegard.
 So we decided to categorize many of them and share them with you here as the 20 things you may not know about Hildegard von Bingen.

 20 Remarkable Things You May Not Know about Hildegard von Bingen